wilcoxdaegan/music_notes/README.md

 One of the biggest challenges I faced was exporting it to a .jar file, then packing it into a .exe file.
 Learning about the changes from old versions of Java to newer ones, JavaFX became much more complex.
 Ultimately, I found the best solution was to just revert to Java 1.8, which allowed everything to work properly.

 A way to improve this app would be to give choices on studying specific clefs, adding alto clefs, or becoming more Anki-like and adding data analysis tools based on how the user responds.

+A major regret is indeed packaging this into an .exe file.
+Unfortunately, I lost the source code, and there's no way (that I know of) to find it.